jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 why are asserts important?
 *********************************************************************************

 When building a program I can add ``assert`` statements to make sure something is :ref:`True<test_what_is_true>` before it continues.
 I can also use them to test how the program behaves when it is given inputs.
-This also helps catch bugs that break previous tested behavior when introduced, as well as answer the following questions
+This helps catch bugs that break previous tested behavior when introduced, as well as answer the following questions

 * What is the same?
 * What is different?